saikeerthiambati/Smart-Email-Classifier/README.md

-# 🧠 Smart Email Classifier
+# AI Powered Smart Email Classifier for Enterprises

 An AI-powered system designed to clean, categorize, and prepare email datasets for intelligent spam detection and enterprise-level email classification.